-- (2) Mr. William Lewis P.Geo, of Micon International Limited and Alan S J San Martin, AusIMM(CP), of Micon International Limited have reviewed and validated the Initial MRE, and are independent "Qualified Persons" as defined in NI 43-101.
-They are responsible for the Initial MRE. - (3) The mineral resources disclosed in this report were estimated using the CIM standards on mineral resources and reserves definitions, and guidelines prepared by the CIM standing committee on reserve definitions and adopted by the CIM council. - (4) Mineral Resources are reported when they are within potentially mineable shapes derived from a stope optimizer algorithm, assuming an underground longhole stoping mining method with stopes of 6.1 m x 6.1 m x minimum 1.5 m dimensions. - (5) Mineral Resources are not mineral reserves and do not have demonstrated economic viability. - (6) Geologic modelling was completed by ODV senior production geologist Courtney Kurtz, P.G. of Utah, USA using Leapfrog Geo software.
+(2) Mr. William Lewis P.Geo, of Micon International Limited and Alan S J San Martin, AusIMM(CP), of Micon International Limited have reviewed and validated the Initial MRE, and are independent "Qualified Persons" as defined in NI 43-101.
+They are responsible for the Initial MRE.

+(3) The mineral resources disclosed in this report were estimated using the CIM standards on mineral resources and reserves definitions, and guidelines prepared by the CIM standing committee on reserve definitions and adopted by the CIM council.

+(4) Mineral Resources are reported when they are within potentially mineable shapes derived from a stope optimizer algorithm, assuming an underground longhole stoping mining method with stopes of 6.1 m x 6.1 m x minimum 1.5 m dimensions.

+(5) Mineral Resources are not mineral reserves and do not have demonstrated economic viability.

+(6) Geologic modelling was completed by ODV senior production geologist Courtney Kurtz, P.G. of Utah, USA using Leapfrog Geo software.
 The Initial MRE was completed by ODV's chief resource geologist, Daniel Downton, P.Geo using Datamine Studio RM Pro 1.12 software.
-The Initial MRE was reviewed and verified by of William Lewis and Alan San Martin of Micon. - (7) The estimate is reported for an underground mining scenario and with reasonable assumptions.
-The cut-off grade of 4.85 g/t Au was calculated using a gold price of US\$1,750/oz, a CAD: USD exchange rate of 1.3; total mining, processing and G&A costs of US\$226.62/US ton a combined royalty of 4.5% and an average metallurgical recovery of 95%. - (8) Average bulk density values in the mineralized domains were assigned to the T1 (2.616 t/m3), T2 (2.955 t/m3), T3 (2.638 t/m3), T4 (2.621 t/m3), and 75-85 (2.617 t/m3) domains. - (9) Inverse Distance Squared interpolation method was used with a parent block size of 1.2 m x 1.2 m x 1.8 m. - (10)The Initial MRE results are presented in-situ.
+The Initial MRE was reviewed and verified by of William Lewis and Alan San Martin of Micon.

+(7) The estimate is reported for an underground mining scenario and with reasonable assumptions.
+The cut-off grade of 4.85 g/t Au was calculated using a gold price of US\$1,750/oz, a CAD: USD exchange rate of 1.3; total mining, processing and G&A costs of US\$226.62/US ton a combined royalty of 4.5% and an average metallurgical recovery of 95%.

+(9) Inverse Distance Squared interpolation method was used with a parent block size of 1.2 m x 1.2 m x 1.8 m.

+(10) The Initial MRE results are presented in-situ.
 Estimations used metric units (metres, tonnes, g/t).
 The number of tonnes is rounded to the nearest thousand.
-Any discrepancies in the totals are due to rounding effects. - (11)Neither ODV nor Micon International Limited is aware of any known environmental, permitting, legal, title-related, taxation, sociopolitical, marketing or other relevant issue that could materially affect the mineral resource estimate other than disclosed in the Tintic Technical Report.
+Any discrepancies in the totals are due to rounding effects.

+(11) Neither ODV nor Micon International Limited is aware of any known environmental, permitting, legal, title-related, taxation, socio-political, marketing or other relevant issue that could materially affect the mineral resource estimate other than disclosed in the Tintic Technical Report.